jay-tux/nexion/player/world_fow_cities.md

  Majority | ![tiefling] (fishermen)
  Minorities | ![bugbear] (slaves, cheap workforces), ![human] (scoundrels, bartenders), ![lightfoot] (farmers), ![stout] (artificers)
  Crime rates | High, and rising
- Religion | ![todo] (religion of the prophet), but shrines to all kinds of gods and spirits are omnipresent
+ Religion | Eluygh, being the religion of the Prophet, but shrines to all kinds of gods and spirits are omnipresent

 ### Highcastle ![frozen]
 Highcastle is a hub for trade in the Frozen Peaks.
 It guards the one pass that goes through the mountains and it has access to the sources for most major rivers sprouting there.
 Most of Highcastle is built in caves or on terraces carved into the mountains by magic.
 High bridges connect various parts of the city and magical automata make transport up and down more easy.
 The higher up the mountain one lives, the higher their family is in status.
 Very little sunlight reaches the lowest levels of the city.
 Most carts approach the city on a long, high bridge that arches down to passes between the mountains, allowing the traders to dodge the more dangerous parts of the city.